SNIP is designed to run on a wide range of different PC configurations. The minimum system requirement to run SNIP are:

 All versions of SNIP use a secure socket layer (SSL or https) to provide Base Map services, validate product licenses, and to connect to various 3rd party services.
 SNIP uses the FTP protocol (on various ports) to transfer your data log files to the remote storage location (NAS or other format) which you have selected.

-The Pro and Enterprise versions of SNIP use a build-in SMTP email service (on various ports) to to send outbound email to your registered NTRIP Clients and to the operator.
+The Enterprise versions of SNIP use a build-in SMTP email service (on various ports) to to send outbound email to your registered NTRIP Clients and to the operator.
 This may be relayed to your corporate server or to SCSC operated mail servers depending on the your configuration setup.